Smile-SA/palindrome.js-grafana-plugin/README.md

    ```

 ## 🎯 Features and usage
-Actually, Palindrome.js is composed of layers defined by the user.
-Each layer can contain from 1 to 5 metrics.
-Each metric is presented by minimum, median, and maximum values, which are entered by the user, along with the current value obtained from the time series database.
-Based on the current value compared to the other values, the shape and color state of the 3D model will change.
+Palindrome.js is composed of layers defined by the user.
+Each layer can contain from 1 to *n* metrics.
+Metrics ranges are described through minimum, median, and maximum values, which are inputs from the user.
+The current value is obtained from the time series database.
+The overall Palindrome.js shape and color reflect the current values evolving in their user described ranges.
 For further details, please refer to the Palindrome.js [documentation](https://github.com/Smile-SA/palindrome.js/wiki).

 This panel should be connected to one of these supported data sources:
 - Prometheus